clayandthepotter/ai-gold-scalper/EA/README.md

 # AI Gold Scalper EA Files

+**✅ COMPILATION STATUS: SUCCESSFUL** - EA compiled without errors on 2025-07-27

+**🏆 OPTIMIZED FOR XAUUSD (GOLD/USD) TRADING**

-This directory contains all the necessary files for the AI Gold Scalper Expert Advisor (EA) for MetaTrader 5.
+This directory contains all the necessary files for the AI Gold Scalper Expert Advisor (EA) for MetaTrader 5, specifically optimized for gold trading with auto-detection and parameter adjustment.

 ## Files Included